ngdao/dice-game/README.md

 # Special Rolls:

-1.Three of a kind: 3 identical dice (bonus 15)
+1. Three of a kind: 3 identical dice (bonus 15)
-2.Consecutive: dice values are consecutive regardless of their order (bonus 10)
+2. Consecutive: dice values are consecutive regardless of their order (bonus 10)

 ## Linux